cawoodm/LogoTeacher/README.md

 ## Technical Details
 * Uses the canto.js library to manipulate the canvas
 * Uses jQuery 1.8 to manipulate the DOM
-* Uses Twitter's bootstrap.css to look good
+* Uses Twitter's bootstrap.css to look good...

+fin